Gluten-Free Blueberry Muffins

 gluten-free blueberry muffins on a white background

 One of the big secrets to bakery-style muffins is their light, fluffy texture and sky-high rise.
-So how do you get muffins to rise really high?
+So, what’s the best way to get these muffins to rise really high?
 Let talk about it.

 Next, starting the muffins at a higher temperature helps encourage them to rise higher more quickly.
 Then, we reduce the temperature for the rest of the bake to help the muffins finish cooking through more evenly.